 - it is easier to cook each chop to a specified temperature – not all people like their meat medium-rare

-We are leveraging Moroccan flavors for this post by way of the iconic Chermoula paste which serves as marinade and later on a sauce for the lamb lollipops.
+We are leveraging Moroccan flavors for this post by way of the iconic Chermoula paste.
+It serves first as a marinade and later on a sauce.
 The herbs and spices of Chermoula are very complimentary to lamb’s strong flavor.
 That being said the best marinade for lamb chops is the one you like the most.
 For more ideas you can review our collection of recipes here.

 Where to Buy Lamb Lollipops?

 Anywhere a rack of lamb is sold.
 You do not need to overpay for individually cut lamb rib chops (unless you insist to) when it is so very easy to cut them yourself.